← Back to 史記

 64

-In the next year, Shao Weng, a person from Qi, appeared before the emperor with methods for ghosts and gods.
-The emperor had favored Lady Wang, and the lady died.
-Shao Weng, with methods, probably at night brought the appearances of Lady Wang and the stove ghost, it is said, and the Son of Heaven looked and saw them from within the curtain.
-Therefore, he then appointed Shao Weng as General Wencheng, gave him very many rewards, and treated him with the guest rites.
+In the next year, Shaoweng, a person from Qi, appeared before the emperor with methods for ghosts and gods.
+The emperor had favored Lady Wang, and after she died, Shaoweng used his methods at night to summon the apparitions of Lady Wang and the stove spirit.
+The Son of Heaven looked from within the curtain and saw them.
+Therefore, he then appointed Shaoweng as General Wencheng, gave him very many rewards, and treated him with the guest rites.
 Wencheng said, 'If the emperor wants to communicate with the gods, but the palaces and clothing do not resemble the gods, then the god things will not come.'
 Then he made painted cloud qi chariots, and each with victorious days, he drove the chariots to ward off evil ghosts.
-Again, he made the Ganquan Palace, and in the middle, he made tower rooms, painted heaven, earth, Tai Yi, and various ghosts and gods, and placed sacrifice utensils to attract the heaven gods.
+He also built Ganquan Palace.
+In its center he constructed raised chambers, painted Heaven, Earth, Tai Yi, and the many ghosts and gods, and set out sacrificial implements to summon the heavenly spirits.
 After dwelling for more than a year, his methods increasingly declined, and the gods did not come.
-Then he made a silk book and fed it to an ox, pretended not to know, and said that this ox's belly had a strange thing.
+Then he made a silk book and fed it to an ox, feigned ignorance, and said that this ox's belly held a strange thing.
 They killed it and inspected it and got a book, and the book spoke very strange things.
 The Son of Heaven recognized his handwriting, asked that person, and indeed it was a false book.
 Therefore, he executed General Wencheng and concealed it.

 65